-Sponsor any content directly in your target audience's feed With the introduction of Direct Sponsored Content, companies can now make their content more relevant by sending personalized messages to specific audiences.
-It gives them the ability to test and retest a variety of content in real-time.
-This allows you to get very specific with your thought leadership and target much more effectively by segmenting your audience for better relevance.
-Direct Sponsored Content also lifts limitations on who can, and cannot, post in the feed.
+With the Direct Sponsored Content, you can now make your content more relevant by sending personalized messages to specific audiences.
+This gives you the ability to test and retest a variety of content in real time.
+It also makes it possible to get very specific with your thought leadership and target much more effectively by segmenting your audience for better relevance.
+Moreover, Direct Sponsored Content lifts limitations on who can, and cannot, post in the feed.
 Because content doesn't have to start on the Company Page, different business units can try content specific for their audience with the Company Page administrator's approval.

 Thought leadership is a powerful way to inspire people both outside and within your company.